farside60/testsluwe/birdhouse/README.md

 # Bird house

 This plugin does bird house runs for you, optionally including a seaweed run.
-Start a run near a bank or just get all the required items (4 logs, chisel, hammer and 40 bird house seeds) and teleport to the house on the hill using a
+You can either start the run by clicking the start button, pressing the configurable hotkey, or gathering all the materials yourself and teleporting to the house on the hill using the digsite pendant.

-Digsite pendant.
-The plugin will automatically start the run from there.
+* Configurable logs
+* Optional seaweed run, make sure you have spores in the bank and the tool leprechaun has compost and a seed dibber
+* Optional TP to several useful locations after finishing the run